Sparks Album Reviews

 The Sparks brothers returned to Los Angeles in 1976, breaking up the band’s glam-era lineup.
 They linked up with producer Rupert Holmes, later responsible for ‘Escape (The Piña Colada Song)’.
 Their band includes bassist Sal Maida, who played with Roxy Music.

-It marks a distinct change in their sound – it’s a mainstream US rock record.
+It marks a distinct change in their sound – a mainstream US rock record.
 It’s mixed bizarrely – that there’s barely any keyboard and the drums are dominant.

 Big Beat is a decent Sparks record but marred by a bizarre mix.